maarcooliveira/498dm/README.md

 Moshi
 =====

-A modern JSON library for Android and Java.
+Moshi is a modern JSON library for Android and Java, being developed by [Square][square]

-Download
+What is this
 --------

-**Moshi is currently under development.** The API is not stable and neither is the feature set.
-It should not be used.

-Snapshots of the development version are available in [Sonatype's `snapshots` repository][snap].
+This repo is part of a Software Testing project.
+The idea is to modify original Moshi tests, add new tests and remove unnecessary ones to improve code coverage, try to find and report bugs.

 License